farlee2121/DevEssentialsBlog/content/draft/2023-05-08-Event-driven-for-domain-modeling.md

 ```

 Surprise!
-This is nearly valid F# syntax.
-I made a few tweaks to make it more generally intuitive, but nothing that couldn't be fixed algorithmically.
+This is valid F# syntax (minus the order of type declarations, which I left alone to keep the comparison easy).

 This approach for refining event storm sticky notes into a more detailed view is simple for developers and non-developers alike.
 While working with non-developers, the inputs and outputs are discussed in purely domain terms and recorded in the readable but consistent style.
 But, this semi-formal definition is already rigorous enough to define the foundational domain model in code.